insert-coin/CloudyGameThinClient/README.md

 ```bash
 javac -cp json-20151123.jar;simplecaptcha-1.2.1.jar *.java
 ```
+For Mac/Linux, you can use the following command:
-or simply type `javac -cp \* *.java` to include all jar and java files in the current folder
+`javac -cp \* *.java` to include all jar and java files in the current folder

 ### To run on the command line
 Include the json jar and the simple captcha jar in the classpath: